Booth Family Center for Special Collections Use Policy

 - Please submit a photo I.D. to the reading room desk attendant; the I.D. will be held at the front desk while you are working in the reading room.

-- Please help guarantee the security of our material by placing all personal property (including bags and coats) in the lockers outside the reading room designated for the special use of our researchers.
-Only pencils, paper, and portable computers may be brought into the reading room.
+- Please help guarantee the security of our material by placing all personal property (including bags, computer cases and coats) in the lockers outside the reading room designated for the use of our researchers.
+Only pencils, paper, laptop or tablet computers, cameras and/or smartphones may be brought into the reading room.

 - Georgetown University Library is not responsible for damage or theft of items stored in the lockers.